Wilfred/wilfred.github.com/_posts/2013-05-09-multi-paradigm-elisp.markdown

 developers will need time to understand the code.

 All that aside, elisp is an immensely flexible, deeply hackable language.
-Not only is it the fastest language to be productive in ("[learning any amount of elisp makes your life better immediately](http://joelmccracken.github.io/entries/why-you-should-learn-elisp/)"), it also provides a whole zoo of language features, providing an elegant way of expressing virtually any program.
+Not only does it enable you to be productive extremely quickly ("[learning any amount of elisp makes your life better immediately](http://joelmccracken.github.io/entries/why-you-should-learn-elisp/)"), it also provides a whole zoo of language features, providing an elegant way of expressing virtually any program.